piglovesyou/graphql-let/README.md

 -   **Creating a PR** is always welcome!
     -   Running `npm run prepublishOnly` locally will get your local development ready.
-    -   Adding test is preferable, but don't hesitate without it, maybe someone else will fill it.
+    -   Adding tests is preferable, but don't hesitate without it, maybe someone else will fill it.

 ## License